maniospas/smoll/docs/std.md

 ```rust
 neq(false x, bool y) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 2 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 2 (0 are builtins or raw C code, 1 calls those, etc.)

 ### neq - not equal